 Rhodedendrons and azaleas

 The house is a real treasure.
-You expect the rooms to be huge and very grand, but in fact they're much smaller than you would have imagined and much more intimate that expected (OK, they are still grand!), but they’re small enough for you to get a feel for how they might enjoy themselves at Christmas, and at others times of the year when they stay in Norfolk.
+You expect the rooms to be huge and very grand, but in fact they're much smaller than you would have imagined and much more intimate that expected (OK, they are still grand!), but they’re small enough for you to get a feel for how the Royal Family might enjoy themselves at Christmas, and at others times of the year when they stay in Norfolk.

-If you’re going to go into the grounds and have a wander around, it really makes sense for you pay to see the interior of the house too.
+If you think you are just going to go into the grounds to have a wander around, it really makes sense for you pay to see the interior of the house too.
 You don’t often get a chance to see rooms the Royal Family actually live in, these are usually hidden from public view, but at Sandringham you have your chance.

 The garden is superb, whether you are interested in gardening or not, it really doesn’t matter.
 You can easily stroll around in a circle with the house being the central focus.
-You come across the imposing Norwich Gate, the museum and tea room, the lake leading up to the West Lawns and surrounded by the most spectacular flora.
+You come across the imposing Norwich Gate, the museum and tea room, the lake leading up to the West Lawns and you are surrounded by the most spectacular flora.

 Every year the estate holds the Sandringham Flower Show, where HRH Prince Charles and the Duchess of Cornwall attend.
 This will give you another chance to walk around the grounds, gain inspiration from many of the garden designs and have a great day out in these fabulous surroundings.